25 Retro Fonts Perfect for Nostalgic Design

 Script fonts have a special flair in them, like calligraphy inscriptions and free-flowing cursive handwriting.
 They are usually used as secondary fonts, but with the right typeface and measure, you can utilize them for anything you want.

-If you’re in the business of designing stickers, The Bayland is a lovely, retro script font inspired by the 60s that will give a breath of cool and groovy to your design projects.
+If you’re in the business of designing stickers, The Bayland is a lovely 60s font that will give a breath of cool and groovy to your design projects.
 It comes with different styles and ligatures, as well as otf and ttf format.
 Apart from sticker design, it’s suitable for t-shirt applications, logos, posters, headings, etc.

 No, it’s not a poster for a David Hasselhoff film, it’s just the mockup for this brush font.
-If “retro” means 80s neon lights and graffiti-inspired typography, revamped into the “vaporwave” style in recent years, Lazer 84 will suit your design needs for sure.
+If your type of old school retro font means 80s neon lights and graffiti-inspired typography, revamped into the “vaporwave” style in recent years, Lazer 84 will suit your design needs for sure.

 Decorative retro fonts